charlie-foxtrot/RTLSDR-Airband/README.md

  * sudo apt-get install libmp3lame-dev libvorbis-dev libshout-dev libfftw3-dev
  * sudo rpi-update && sudo reboot
  * cd into the project folder (where makefile is located)
- * cp -r /opt/vc/src/hello_pi/hello_fft .
+ * if you are building for RPi V1: make rtl_airband_vfp
+ * if you are building for RPi V2: make rtl_airband_neon
  * sudo mknod char_dev c 100 0
- * make
- * You need to run the program with sudo
+ * You need to run the program with root privileges (eg. sudo ./rtl_airband_neon)

 Configuring
 --------------------